Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/DisplayInformation/QueryFeaturesWithArcadeExpression/README.md

     "return Count(Intersects($feature, crimes));"

 7. Create an `ArcadeEvaluator` using the Arcade expression and `Enums.ArcadeProfileFormCalculation`.
-8. Create a dictionary of profile variables with the following key-value pairs.
+8. Create a map of profile variables with the following key-value pairs.
 This will be passed to `ArcadeEvaluator.evaluate()` in the next step.

          `{"$feature", identifiedFeature}`
          `{"$map", map}`